Why Amazon (AMZN) Dipped More Than Broader Market Today

-The investment community will be closely monitoring the performance of Amazon in its forthcoming earnings report.
-The company is forecasted to report an EPS of $1.97, showcasing a 5.91% upward movement from the corresponding quarter of the prior year.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $211.29 billion, up 12.51% from the year-ago period.
+Market participants will be closely following the financial results of Amazon in its upcoming release.
+It is anticipated that the company will report an EPS of $1.97, marking a 5.91% rise compared to the same quarter of the previous year.
+In the meantime, our current consensus estimate forecasts the revenue to be $211.45 billion, indicating a 12.6% growth compared to the corresponding quarter of the prior year.

-In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $7.17 per share and a revenue of $714.76 billion, indicating changes of +29.66% and 0%, respectively, from the former year.
+Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $7.17 per share and revenue of $714.92 billion.
+These totals would mark changes of +29.66% and 0%, respectively, from last year.

-It's also important for investors to be aware of any recent modifications to analyst estimates for Amazon.
-These revisions help to show the ever-changing nature of near-term business trends.
-Therefore, positive revisions in estimates convey analysts' confidence in the business performance and profit potential.
+Investors should also pay attention to any latest changes in analyst estimates for Amazon.
+These latest adjustments often mirror the shifting dynamics of short-term business patterns.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the business outlook.

-The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
-Over the past month, there's been a 0.11% rise in the Zacks Consensus EPS estimate.
-Right now, Amazon possesses a Zacks Rank of #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has shifted 0.2% upward.
+Amazon is currently sporting a Zacks Rank of #2 (Buy).

-With respect to valuation, Amazon is currently being traded at a Forward P/E ratio of 30.9.
-Its industry sports an average Forward P/E of 17.75, so one might conclude that Amazon is trading at a premium comparatively.
+With respect to valuation, Amazon is currently being traded at a Forward P/E ratio of 30.4.
+This denotes a premium relative to the industry average Forward P/E of 16.94.

-It is also worth noting that AMZN currently has a PEG ratio of 1.52.
-The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
-The Internet - Commerce was holding an average PEG ratio of 1.15 at yesterday's closing price.
+It is also worth noting that AMZN currently has a PEG ratio of 1.5.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The average PEG ratio for the Internet - Commerce industry stood at 1.09 at the close of the market yesterday.

 The Internet - Commerce industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 173, which puts it in the bottom 30% of all 250+ industries.
+At present, this industry carries a Zacks Industry Rank of 185, placing it within the bottom 25% of over 250 industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report